Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/creatures/lizard-doggo.md

 * [Q&A: Please take a look at the Doggo farm](../../../transcriptions/yt-r-Azcy0xC4c.md) https://www.youtube.com/watch?v=r-Azcy0xC4c
 * [Q&A: The Doggo Plushie has to fit into the Cup](../../../transcriptions/yt-HMsgkhM0i34.md) https://www.youtube.com/watch?v=HMsgkhM0i34

+# August 18th, 2020 Livestream
+* Q&A: Will you be able to pet the doggo? https://clips.twitch.tv/DullHyperSpindlePanicVis

+# August 11th, 2020 Livestream
+* Q&A: Lizard Doggo Plushies https://clips.twitch.tv/TolerantPunchyNewtJKanStyle
+* Q&A: Doggo Toys? https://clips.twitch.tv/FlirtyScarySushiYouWHY

 # March 9th, 2019 Livestream
 * [Q&A: Where is Lizard Doggo?](../../../transcriptions/yt-bB6SOIoAYg4.md) https://www.youtube.com/watch?v=bB6SOIoAYg4
 * [Q&A: How do you win the heart of Lizard Doggo?](../../../transcriptions/yt-z5BnfkmTQfA.md) https://www.youtube.com/watch?v=z5BnfkmTQfA